What Roma’s Best Picture loss means for Netflix

 On the heels of one of the most extravagant Oscar campaigns in years for the film Roma, Netflix took home four Academy Awards on Sunday night (three of which were for Roma), but fell short where it mattered most, losing out in the Best Picture category to the period piece Green Book.

-The announcement late in the evening was a surprise to many, given the controversies that have shrouded Green Book–about a friendship between a black pianist and his white driver as they travel through the Deep South in the 1960’s–for the past several weeks.
+The announcement late in the evening was a surprise to many, given the controversies that have shrouded Green Book–about a friendship between a black pianist and his white driver as they travel through the Deep South in the 1960s–for the past several weeks.
 Star Viggo Mortensen dropped a racial slur at an early press junket.
-Racist Tweets by one of the film’s writers, Nick Vallelonga, resurfaced, as did old stories about its director, Peter Farrelly, indulging in lewd behavior earlier in his career.
-Yet even as the Twitterverse bashed the film over these indignities, and critics attacked it for painting a white-washed (literally) version of a story about race relations in this country, Green Book steadily racked up awards in the lead up to the Oscars, including a Best Musical or Comedy feature win at the Golden Globes.
+Racist tweets by one of the film’s writers, Nick Vallelonga, resurfaced, as did old stories about its director, Peter Farrelly, indulging in lewd behavior earlier in his career.
+Yet even as the Twitterverse bashed the film over these indignities, and critics attacked it for painting a white-washed (literally) version of a story about race relations in this country, Green Book steadily racked up awards in the lead-up to the Oscars, including a Best Musical or Comedy feature win at the Golden Globes.
+The film also presumably benefited from the Academy’s preferential ballot system, which rewards films that aren’t necessarily voters’ first choice.

 Roma, meanwhile–writer-director Alfonso Cuarón’s black-and-white ode to his childhood nanny in Mexico–was bathed in adoration and fawning reviews and features ever since its debut at the Venice Film Festival last summer.
 The film was also seen as sending an important message about immigration, indigenous working women, and Mexico at a fraught time for all of those issues under the Trump administration.
 The film’s wins for Best Director, Best Foreign Language Film, and Best Cinematography came as no surprise.
 (Netflix also won in the Documentary Short category for Period.
 End of Sentence.)